-It might be argued that the χ^2 of the fit has a well defined statistical significance only with respect to statistical errors, although systematics (for instance in the energy determination, but not only) can change the number of events that belong in a given rigidity bin.
-In the right panel of Fig. 4 we show the χ^2 as a function of H, as calculated both respect to the statistical errors only and with respect to statistic and systematic errors together.
+It might be argued that the χ^2 of the fit has a well-defined statistical significance only with respect to statistical errors, although systematics (for instance in the energy determination, but not only) can change the number of events that belong in a given rigidity bin.
+In the right panel of Fig. 4 we also show the reduced χ^2 as a function of H as calculated with respect to the statistical errors only.
 Clearly, the predictive power of the former case is higher than the latter, although the statistical significance gets smaller because of the very small statistical error bars of AMS-02 data.
-Nevertheless, both procedures lead to a best fit for $H \sim 6$ kpc, thereby confirming the previous finding based on B/C and Be/C ratios.
+Nevertheless, it leads to an allowed range for H from ~6.5 kpc to ~7.5 kpc at 99.7% of confidence level, with a best fit of $H \sim 7$ kpc, thereby confirming the previous finding based on B/C and Be/C ratios.